The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: DP Auditing

 \begin{definition}[End-to-End Audit] A DP auditing algorithm $\mathcal{A}_{\mathrm{DP}}(\mathcal{M}, \kappa; \Theta)$ is end-to-end if it does not modify the mechanism $\mathcal{M}$ and performs the audit simply by observing the mechanisms output(s) on specific input(s). \end{definition}

 \descr{Tightness.} Informally, a \emph{tight} audit means that the empirical audit is consistent with the theoretical privacy analysis.
-More precisely, the empirical estimates obtained through auditing should not be far from the theoretical guarantees (e.g., $\empeps \approx \varepsilon$ and $\empdel \approx \delta$).
+More precisely, the empirical estimates obtained through auditing should not be far from the theoretical guarantees (e.g., $\empeps \approx \varepsilon$ and $\empdel \approx \delta$) -- see Definition~\ref{def:tight}.

-Moreover, when verifying DP guarantees, tight DP audits would ensure that implementations are successfully verified only if their actual privacy leakage is strictly lower than the theoretical DP bounds.
-As a consequence, tight audits are needed in this context to reinforce their accuracy and provide strong confidence in the process.
-By contrast, a \emph{loose} audit that successfully verifies implementations where the actual privacy leakage is, say, twice the theoretical upper bounds would inherently not be very useful to identify bugs.
+When verifying DP guarantees, tight DP audits ensure that implementations are verified only if their actual privacy leakage is less than or equal to the theoretical DP bounds.
+Consequently, tight audits are required in this context to ensure accuracy and provide strong confidence in the process.
+By contrast, a \emph{loose} audit that successfully verifies implementations in which the actual privacy leakage is, say, twice the theoretical upper bound would inherently not be very useful for identifying bugs.

+In theory, the definition below can be proved asymptotically or demonstrated empirically.
+All papers we consider generally report empirical estimates of $\kappa$-DP, along with a confidence interval.
+Therefore, we consider an audit ``tight'' if the theoretical guarantee lies within the confidence interval of the estimate with a ``sufficiently small'' confidence interval.

-\begin{definition}[Tight Audit] A DP auditing algorithm $\mathcal{A}_{\mathrm{DP}}(\mathcal{M}, \kappa; \Theta)$ is tight if it it never underestimates the true privacy parameters, i.e., assuming $\mathcal{M}$ satisfies $\kappa$-DP, $\mathcal{A}_\mathrm{DP}(\mathcal{M}, \kappa; \Theta) = \kappa$ for estimation and $\forall \kappa' < \kappa\; \mathcal{A}_\mathrm{DP}(\mathcal{M}, \kappa'; \Theta) = 0$ for verification. \end{definition}
+\begin{definition}[Tight Audit] A DP auditing algorithm $\mathcal{A}_{\mathrm{DP}}(\mathcal{M}, \kappa; \Theta)$ is tight if it it never underestimates the true privacy parameters, i.e., assuming $\mathcal{M}$ satisfies $\kappa$-DP, $\mathcal{A}_\mathrm{DP}(\mathcal{M}, \kappa; \Theta) = \kappa$ for estimation and $\forall \kappa' \succeq \kappa\; \mathcal{A}_\mathrm{DP}(\mathcal{M}, \kappa'; \Theta) = 0$ for verification. \end{definition}

 {\specialrule{0.03em}{0.15em}{0.25em}} {\multirow{2}{*}}